Doctors Note Logo

 • Whole foods

-If you're experiencing multiple symptoms alongside brittle nails—such as unusual fatigue, skin issues, or hair thinning—consider using Ubie's free Zinc or Biotin Deficiency symptom checker to gain personalized insights about whether a nutritional deficiency could be behind your symptoms.
+If you're experiencing multiple symptoms alongside brittle nails—such as unusual fatigue, skin issues, or hair thinning—you can check your symptoms using Ubie's free AI-powered Zinc or Biotin Deficiency checker to explore whether a nutritional gap could be contributing to your symptoms and get personalized guidance.

 Step 3: Consider Moderate Supplementation